aim-qmul/4a2a/python/README.md

 python vst_render.py $SIGNALTRAIN $OUTPUTPATH --vst "C:\Program Files\Common Files\VST3\CA2ALevelingAmplifier\CA-2ALevelingAmplifier_64.vst3" --brand cakewalk --gain 0 --out-gain 38
 ```

-The exact path to the CA-2A VST3 plugin may vary depending on your installation or system.
+The exact path to the CA-2A VST3 plugin may vary depending on your system and installation.
 Use `--mode` to specify the mode, e.g., `--mode 1` for limiter mode.
 Default is compressor mode.

 #### CLA-2A